 - No GP referral required

-Psoriasis is another common, inflamamtory condition of the skin.
+Psoriasis – Psoriasis is another common, inflammatory condition of the skin.
 About 2-4 in 100 people have psoriasis.
 Psoriasis is not contagious.
-It is thought to be cause by a combination of genetic factors and abnormal function of the immune system.
+It is thought to be caused by a combination of genetic factors and abnormal function of the immune system.